Urban Legend (film): Post-production

 Post-production of the film took place in Los Angeles over a period of less than two months, beginning in July 1998 and to be completed for the film's September 25 release.
 During the post-production process, producer McDonnell returned to Toronto to complete pick-ups.
 A rough cut was pre-screened for a test audience in Pasadena during post-production, and the audience response was favorable.

 Music

-The film's score was composed by Christopher Young, who had previously scored several horror films, including The Dorm That Dripped Blood (1982), and Hellraiser (1987).
+The film's score was composed by Christopher Young, who had previously scored several horror films, including The Dorm That Dripped Blood (1982) and Hellraiser (1987).
 Producer McDonnell had previously been in a band with Young in the 1970s in their home state of New Jersey.
 While Young admired the synthesizer scores of such films as Halloween (1978), Blanks insisted that he compose an orchestral score, which was more in alignment with Young's composing background.

 There were two albums released from film, the original score by composer Christopher Young, and the original motion picture soundtrack.

-Soundtrack

 Additional songs featured in the film: